Brianconn71/fit-as-a-fiddle/TESTING.md

     * I ran into this bug very very late and unfortunately I could not offer a solution or find an answer as to why, The images can be uploaded and changed but The filename is not displaying where I wanted it to display.

+* Shopping Bag Page

+    * Shopping bag page is not mobile responsive, I tried many different ways to make it validate in accordance to the boutique ado shopping bag page but the reality is I could not do it in such a way that validated the html code and made it mobile responsive, which is a shame.
+I didn't spot the error with validation until very late in the game and unfortunately I did not get sufficient time to fix the error.
+Its not mobile responsive which is horrible considering everything else is.

 ## User Story Testing